exie1/BRain/README.md

   * Use "pip install -r requirements_pip.txt" to install the required dependencies using pip.

 ### Data files
+* somePatt_zscores_d1.mat
+  * zscores for 10x10 grid at two different times arbitrarily chosen for D1, trial 1, corresponding to the same GBP.
+Also has xy and t data for corresponding pattern
 * d1_jump_sizes.mat
   * Contains an array of centroid jump distances for D1 (collated across all trials)
 * d1_timeWindowedLocs.mat, d2_timeWindowedLocs.mat, d3_timeWindowedLocs.mat, d4_timeWindowedLocs.mat